- Best whole life insurance policies

 - Key terms used in policies

-- What sort of illnesses are covered and not
+- Illnesses that are covered and not

 - How much life insurance is enough